myoung34/docker-github-actions-runner/README.md

 1. Make sure you have a `self-hosted` group in your org.
 Create or rename default in `https://github.com/organizations/<your org>/settings/actions/runner-groups`.
 2. Create PAT for account that will have access to the org in settings https://github.com/settings/tokens
-3. Create a direcotry on the docker host and run [Manual Org Runner](#manual-org-runner)
+3. Create a directory `/tmp/github-runner-your-repo` on the docker host and run [Manual Org Runner](#manual-org-runner), change dir if you want perm location.
 4. Check docker logs to ensure runner has connected.

 ## Notes ##